tsy24/tp/docs/DeveloperGuide.md

   * Pros: Will use less memory (e.g. for `deleteElderly`, just save the elderly being deleted).
   * Cons: We must ensure that the implementation of each individual command are correct.

-**Decision:** Alternative 1 was chosen as there are many commands that change the data of the nursey book.
+Alternative 1 was chosen as there are many commands that change the data of the nursey book.
 With alternative 1, all these commands will go through the same activity of saving the nursey book state instead of having different activity flow for undoing or redoing each command, making it easier to maintain.

 **Aspect: What to save:**